 Alois smiles.
 "I'm his fucking white knight and he's my little black king.
-You don't understand yet, do you?
-But you will.
 My name is Alois Trancy now, not Jim Macken, and Ciel is mine, Claude Faustus.
 Ciel Phantomhive is mine."

-He likes the narrowed glare.
-That narrowed glare is a point to him, he knows it.
+He likes the narrowed glare—it's a point to him, he knows it.
 He's gotten under that headmaster's skin with that.
 Yes.
-Ciel's warm presence, his feverish little brow, his thin arms and small torso and his precious lips and his eye, that one eye that can feel a million things and hide it all from everyone but his white knight.
-It's all and only for him, for Alois.
+Ciel's warm presence, his feverish little brow, his thin arms and small torso and his precious lips and his eye-that one eye that can feel a million things and hide it all from everyone but his white knight-it's all and only for him, for Alois.
 Just for him.

 "Chess references from a low-born whore child?
 I will give you this, Mr. Macken, you have some creativity and bravado."
 The headmaster's expression has become a poker face and impossible to read.
 It makes him more dangerous, and Alois knows it, but he's not stopping until this round is his.
 Entirely his for sure.
 His own pride demands it.

 "Creativity?
 You haven't begun to see creativity."
 He smiles, "But you will.
 And I'm learning about chess, enough to know that taller and stronger and more powerful does not mean shit in game of wits."

 "A game of wits?
 Interesting.
 Then you should be aware of this simple fact..."
 Faustus moves fast.
 He is really fucking fast.
 In a blink his hand has a grip around Alois's shirt front and the boy with the blond hair is hoisted at least two feet into the air.
 And now he can see the headmaster eye to eye as his low, venomous voice continues. "...you are nothing but a pawn in my game with Ciel, Jim Macken.
 And pawns are meant to be sacrificed..."